-In February 2023 Musuem London will be featuring Quick’s work in a solo exhibition “make me less evil” in their Interior Gallery.
+In February 2023 Musuem London featured Quick’s work in a solo exhibition “make me less evil”.
 Recent solo exhibitions include “The Moonlight Made Me Do It” at the McIntosh Gallery in 2021 and “when i die i will have loved everything”, curated by Matthew Ryan Smith, Glenhyrst Gallery, Brantford, ON in 2019.
-She is the recipient of multiple grants, including an emerging artist grant from the Ontario Arts Council.
+She is the recipient of multiple grants and was named the 2025 Artist in Residence at York University.
+Her work is in the collections of Museum London and the McIntosh Gallery at Western University.

 MoreBorn